jason-ro/webflow-git/README.md

 ## Configuration

 You can customize Webflow Git by editing [webflowgit.yml](./webflowgit.yml) configuration file.
-To do that, open the file contents and click on the Pen icon.
+To achieve that, open the file contents and click on the Pen icon.

 ![Edit configuration]()